GuiBibeau/wen/packages/wen/README.md

 ---

-Wen also works in SSR with Next.js to let you connect.
+Wen also works server-side with Next.js to let you connect.
 Activate the ssr prop in the provider and add your provider to [`_app.tsx`](https://nextjs.org/docs/advanced-features/custom-app):

 ```tsx
 import { WenProvider } from "wen-connect";